 I had the experience, but I lacked the insight to develop a proper understanding that would result in effective practice.

 Many of us learned most of what we know in the field simply because we get so many repetitions of experience in the field.
 Often, bad habits and incorrect thinking are ingrained in the field for this very same reason.

 Incorrect assumptions lead to incorrect understanding and bad results.

 As Reagan once said:

 “It isn't so much that they are ignorant.
 It's just that they know so many things that aren't so.”

-On one hand, we cannot expect anyone to understand anything without experience any more than someone could learn to golf from a book.
+On the one hand, we cannot expect anyone to understand anything without experience any more than we could expect someone to learn to golf from a book.
 On the other hand, practice doesn't make perfect if it is based on incorrect understanding.